-Major FY2022 Goals
+Major FY2023 Goals

-♦ To effectively manage the Clerk's Office on a REDUCED budget for the benefit of all County Departments.
+$\diamond~$ To effectively manage the Clerk's Office on a REDUCED budget for the benefit of all County Departments.

-♦ Implement Criminal Judicial Data Exchange beyond the arrest warrant phase, to include filing an accusation or indictment and traffic data with the Sheriff's Office.
+◊ Implement Criminal Judicial Data Exchange beyond the arrest warrant phase, to include filing an accusation or indictment and traffic data with the Sheriff's Office.
+Major Goal Continued from FY2022.

-◊ Include District Attorney, Public Defender's Offices & GCIC to the current arrest warrant exchange
+♦ Include District Attorney, Public Defender's Offices & GCIC to the current arrest warrant exchange.
+Major Goal Continued fromFY2022.

-♦ Implement Criminal Efiling.
+◊ Implement Criminal Efiling.
+Major Goal Continued from FY2022.